GovReady/govready-q/Schema.md

 `help` text can be specified which provides an additional prompt smaller and below the field input.

+In document templates and impute conditions, the value of `longtext` questions is simply the text the user entered.

 #### `choice`

 This type asks the user to choose one of several options.
 The options are given as: